Holiday Depression in Pennsylvania (2026): Coping Strategies, Therapy Support & Emotional Wellness Tips

 🌿 Practical Coping Tips for Holiday Depression

-If you’re struggling this season, you’re not alone.
-Here are therapist-backed strategies for managing holiday depression in 2025:
+If you’re struggling this season—or still recovering from it—you’re not alone.
+Here are therapist-backed strategies for managing holiday depression during the winter season:

 Give yourself permission to say no. Prioritize events and people that bring comfort rather than obligation.